 Our prediction can be generalized to the other FF superconductors with multiple degeneracy.
-For example, it is possible to obtain an equivalent to the SLS model by considering a heterostructure of an Ising superconductor with a ferromagnet~\cite{Supplemental}. {Fermi surfaces similar to Fig.~\ref{fig:FSs}(a) can also be obtained in $f$-wave altermagnets~\cite{Das2024-qn} and $120^\circ$ antiferromagnets~\cite{Hayami2020-ix, Hayami2020-mu}, which could offer platforms when sandwiched by a superconductor and a ferromagnet.} In contrast to nonreciprocal CIZR, reciprocal CIZR can be realized in $C_2$-symmetric FF superconductors such as disordered $d$-wave superocnductors~\cite{Agterberg2001-vo}.
-Thus, it is interesting to explore this possiblity in the candidate materials including CeCoIn${}_5$ thin films and superlattices~\cite{Naritsuka2021-ym}.
+For example, heterostructures of an Ising superconductor~\cite{Xi2015-lf, Lu2015-uu,Saito2015-aj} and ferromagnet or others may provide alternative platforms of nonreciprocal CIZRS~\cite{Supplemental}.
+In contrast to nonreciprocal CIZRS, a reciprocal CIZRS can be realized in $C_2$-symmetric FF superconductors such as disordered $d$-wave superconductors~\cite{Agterberg2001-vo}.
+Thus, it is interesting to explore this possibility in the candidate materials including CeCoIn${}_5$ thin films and superlattices~\cite{Naritsuka2021-ym}.

+\textit{Acknowledgments}---We appreciate fruitful discussions with J. I. A. Li.
+A.D. thanks Heng Wu and Shuntaro Sumita for helpful discussions, and Kazumasa Hattori and Satoru Hayami for informing him of Ref.~\cite{Agterberg2011-rz} and Refs.~\cite{Hayami2020-ix, Hayami2020-mu}.
+This work was supported by JSPS KAKENHI (Grant No. JP18H01178, No. JP18H05227, No. JP20H05159, No. JP21K18145, No. JP22H01181, No. JP22H04933, No. JP21K13880, No. JP23K17353, No. JP24H01662, No. JP23KK0248, No. JP25H01249, No. JP24H00007, No. JP24K21530).
+K. T. L. acknowledges the support of the Ministry of Science and Technology, China, and Hong Kong Research Grant Council through Grants No. MOST23SC01-A, No. 2020YFA0309600, No. RFS2021-6S03, No. C6025- 19G, No. C6053-23G, No. AoE/P-701/20, No. 16310520, No. 16307622, No. 16309223, and No.16311424.

-\textit{Current phase diagram of the FF states.} --- Assuming the Fulde-Ferrell order parameter, the Ginzburg-Landau (GL) free-energy density can be written as
+\textit{Current phase diagram of the FF states}---Assuming the Fulde-Ferrell order parameter, the Ginzburg-Landau (GL) free-energy density can be written as

 where $\alpha(\bm{q})=1/u-\chi(\bm{q})$ and $\beta(\bm{q})$ is obtained by replacing $\bm{q}_0$ with $\bm{q}$ in $\beta_{00}$ defined in Eq.~\eqref{eq:beta_GL}.
 Here, $F[\Delta]$ is the mean-field free-energy density functional measured from that of the normal state~\cite{Supplemental}.
 At the transition temperature, $\alpha(\bm{q})$ changes its sign at momenta $\bm{q}_n\neq0$ with $n=0,1,2$.
 After optimizing the order parameter amplitude $\psi=\psi(\bm{q})$, the GL free-energy density is given by